I recently watched a fascinating documentary called Sacred Water – I highly recommend it.

 When I need to ejaculate – it’s an intense feeling of release that gushes out of me like an explosion even if it’s just a few drops.

 I feel profound connection to my feminine nature and sometimes it’s a metaphysical experience instead of a physical release.
-How would science be able to explain this?

 2) Urine has a very distinct smell.
 Female ejaculation sometimes doesn’t smell or it smells sweet.